 Rannoch Sculpture Forest

 Within Rannoch Sculpture Forest and around the house resides a rich and diverse array of contemporary New Zealand sculpture, many pieces of which were commissioned by the James Wallace Arts Trust.
 The ancient Mt Eden lava forest is alive with giants, creatures, architectural obscurities and all manner of curious forms amounting to well over a hundred sculptures from New Zealand’s leading artists.

-Guided tours of Rannoch house and Sculpture Forest can be arranged for groups of 8-18 people per guide, between 10.30am and 4.30pm Monday to Friday and some Saturdays.
-Tours last approximately 1.5-2 hours and cost $20 per person.
-Tours for groups of less than 8 people can be arranged at a higher cost.
-Please email email@example.com to book a tour, or call Pah Homestead on 09 639 2010.
+Guided tours of Rannoch house and Sculpture Forest can be arranged for groups between 10.30am and 4.30pm Monday to Friday and some Saturdays.
+Tours are 90 minutes and cost $25 per person.
+Tours for groups of less than 10 people can be arranged at $250 for the group.
+To book a tour please email firstname.lastname@example.org or phone Grae Burton on 027 4723 669.